EasyBrizy/Brizy-Local-Editor/docusaurus/docs-third-party/deployments.md

 ## Vercel

-You can deploy a fresh Brizy Local project, with a Git repository set up for you, with the following Deploy Button:
+You can deploy a fresh Brizy project, with a Git repository set up for you, with the following Deploy Button:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/EasyBrizy/Brizy-Local-Editor&project-name=brizy-local-editor&repository-name=brizy-local-editor&output-directory=packages/demo/public)